Missionaries Needed

 I am so glad that you are interested in helping.
 There are different ways that you can come and help.

-A. You can come by yourself and commit to a year or more (After a 30-day probational period).
+A. You can come by yourself and commit to a year or more.
+Maybe you would like to come for the summer first and then decide.
 This is for men only right now.
 The mission site is not ready for co-ed.
 This only applies to full-timers.

 B. You could choose to come by yourself for a shorter period, let’s say a few days or weeks.